cockroachdb/docs/src/current/v24.2/child-metrics.md

 docs_area: reference.metrics
 ---

-The [cluster setting `server.child_metrics.enabled`]({% link {{ page.version.version }}/cluster-settings.md %}#setting-server-child-metrics-enabled) enables the exporting of child metrics, which are additional [Prometheus]({% link {{ page.version.version }}/monitoring-and-alerting.md %}#prometheus-endpoint) time-series with extra labels.
+The [cluster setting `server.child_metrics.enabled`]({% link {{ page.version.version }}/cluster-settings.md %}#setting-server-child-metrics-enabled) enables the exporting of child metrics, which are additional [Prometheus]({% link {{ page.version.version }}/monitoring-and-alerting.md %}#prometheus-endpoint) time series with extra labels.

-This page provides details on various metrics and their potential child metrics, which are determined by the specific feature utilized by the cluster.
-The number of these child metrics can significantly increase based on their associated labels, also known as "high cardinality".
-Refer to the information here to understand the potential size of the Prometheus scrape payload for your workload when child metrics are enabled.
+The metrics and their potential child metrics are determined by the specific feature the cluster is using.
+The number of child metrics can significantly increase based on their associated labels, which increases cardinality.
+This page will help you understand the potential size of the Prometheus scrape payload for your workload when child metrics are enabled.

 ## Enable child metrics